Coast of Manado - North Sulawesi

 on its side and you will find the bow at 24m and the propellers are at 42 metres deep, which makes it an advanced dive.

-is normally between 5 and 15m.
-The wreck is covered with soft Coral and you might encounter giant Puffer fishes, White tip reef Sharks
+The visibility is normally between 5 and 15m.
+The wreck is covered with soft Coral and you might encounter Giant puffer-fish, White-tip

-and Napoleon Wrasses.
-On the reef you will find Nudibranchs and sometimes Cuttlefishes.
+reef sharks and Napoleon wrasse.
+On the reef you will find Nudibranchs and sometimes Cuttlefish.

 Reclamation area - [4]